 - Getting dressed becomes less overwhelming – When you look at your closet and don’t see hundreds of potential outfits to put together, it becomes a lot easier to pick out what to wear.

 - More pride – By removing the clothes that you don’t truly need and only wearing the ones you truly value, you’ll take a little more pride in the clothes that are on your body.

 This goes for any area of your life – when there’s less clutter, there’s more room for the things that matter.

 How Many Items Of Clothing Should A Minimalist Have?

 Minimalist wardrobes are flexible – there’s no hard requirement stating that you have to maintain a certain number of items in your minimalist closet.

-You can have 20 items or 200.
+This isn’t extreme minimalism, you can have 20 items, or 50, or 80, or 1o0.
 The only thing that matters is that each piece of clothing you wear serves a purpose and actually matters to you.